complexorganizations/mapping-united-com/assets/images/application/pdf/readmd.md

-# Parking United Assets - JPG Folder
+# Parking United Assets - PDF Folder

-Welcome to the "jpg" folder of the Parking United Assets repository.
-This folder contains a collection of JPG images related to Parking United, a leading provider of parking solutions.
+Welcome to the "PDF" folder of the Parking United Assets repository.
+This folder contains a collection of PDF images related to Parking United, a leading provider of parking solutions.

 ## Contents

-This folder includes a variety of JPG images that may be useful for marketing, branding, or informational purposes.
+This folder includes a variety of PDF images that may be useful for marketing, branding, or informational purposes.
 Here are some of the types of images you can find here:

 - **Logos:** Various versions of the Parking United logo in different sizes and formats.
-- **Promotional Materials:** JPG images of promotional flyers, posters, and banners.
+- **Promotional Materials:** PDF images of promotional flyers, posters, and banners.
 - **Product Images:** High-quality images of Parking United's products and services.
-- **Branding Assets:** JPGs of branding elements such as color schemes and design elements.
+- **Branding Assets:** PDFs of branding elements such as color schemes and design elements.

 ## Usage